christophknabe/excrep/README.md

 - Struts 1.3.10
 - MulTEx 8.3

-The file `java-pom.xml` manages the Struts and Swing application using simple Java, but framework specific mechanisms or the Template Method Pattern for centralized exception handling.
+The file `pom.xml` manages the Struts and Swing application using simple Java, and framework specific mechanisms or the Template Method Pattern for centralized exception reporting.

-The file `aspect-pom.xml` manages the Struts and Swing application using AspectJ and comfortable aspect-oriented mechanisms for centralized exception handling.
+The file `aspect-pom.xml` manages the Struts and Swing application using AspectJ and comfortable aspect-oriented mechanisms for centralized exception reporting.

 How do I run and test the Struts web application using plain Java?

-- type   _mvn -f java-pom.xml clean jetty:run_   at the command prompt for the web app using Struts specific ExceptionHandler.
+- type   _mvn -f pom.xml clean jetty:run_   at the command prompt for the web app using Struts specific ExceptionHandler.
 - Browse  http://localhost:8080/
 - Elect "Create Client"
 - Type in and Save some clients, they will be stored in file  `Persistence.ser`  in the working directory